 Day One: Capitol Reef National Park

-Capitol Reef National Park's winding canyons and Parisian boulevard-like washes offer stunning displays of the power of wind and water to shape the land.
+Capitol Reef's winding canyons and Parisian boulevard-like washes offer stunning displays of the power of wind and water to shape the land.
 And it is essentially empty during the winter months – perfect for family vacations or weekend getaways.

 What To Do

-You will be delighted by the view of snowcapped Entrada and Navajo sandstone formations of the park's Waterpocket Fold from Scenic Byway 24 or enjoy the parks many hikes from trailheads along S.R.
+Take delight in the view of snowcapped Entrada and Navajo sandstone formations of the park's Waterpocket Fold from Scenic Byway 24 or enjoy the park's many hikes from trailheads along S.R.
 24, when conditions permit.
-In the winter, the visitor center is open 8 a.m. to 4:30 p.m. except major holidays.
-If you want to camp here during the winter, keep in mind that it will be fairly empty so make sure to be prepared with food, water, and supplies.
+In the winter, the Capitol Reef's visitor center is open 8 a.m. to 4:30 p.m. except on major holidays.
+If you want to camp in Capitol Reef during the winter, keep in mind that it will be fairly empty so make sure to be prepared with food, water and supplies.

-The Broken Spur is one of the most affordable lodging options open off-season (March – mid-November) in Torrey, just outside Capitol Reef.
-The homey, family run establishment is the type of place with Zane Grey books in the lobby and a hearty western breakfast included.
+Broken Spur is one of the most affordable lodging options open off-season (March to mid-November) in Torrey.
+The homey, family-run establishment is the type of place with Zane Grey books in the lobby and a hearty western breakfast included.

-Across from The Rim Rock at the Capitol Reef Resort, this family-style restaurant serves up tasty, hearty meals like short rib stew, pork chops, enchiladas, pasta and much more.
+The Pioneer Kitchen sits across from The Rim Rock at the Capitol Reef Resort.
+This family-style restaurant serves up tasty, hearty meals like short rib stew, pork chops, enchiladas, pasta and much more.
 It’s a perfect stop after a long day of hiking at the park.

 Day Two: Grand Staircase-Escalante

 For more than 25 years, Grand Staircase-Escalante National Monument has wowed visitors with its incredible cliffs, terraces, and rugged terrain.
-This stunning monument offers a diverse range of monoliths, slot canyons, natural bridges, and arches.
+This stunning monument offers a diverse range of monoliths, slot canyons, natural bridges and arches.
 Additionally, the Anasazi and Fremont cultures had a strong presence in this area.
 Visitors can see rock art panels, campsites, occupation sites, and granaries dating back to 950-1100 AD.
 (Read: How to Visit Rock Imagery Sites Like an Archaeologist)

 What To Do

-For unique scenic drives, jump on Highway 12 or check out Hell’s Backbone Scenic Byway.
+For unique scenic drives, jump on Scenic Highway 12 or check out Hell’s Backbone Road.
 Looking for some great hiking trails?
-Calf Creek Falls, Coyote Gulch, and Peek-a-Boo and Spooky Slot Canyon Hikes are sure to impress.
+Calf Creek Falls, Coyote Gulch, and Peek-a-Boo and Spooky Gulch are sure to impress.
 To learn more about the rich history of the area, visit the Escalante Petrified Forest State Park or the Anasazi State Park Museum.

 Escalante Outfitters is a one-stop-shop for gear, guide services, actual real coffee, and advice along with some fine pizza and calzones.
 The store also has an RV park, campsites and small cabins for rent.